-The complaints panel will consist of three governors with no prior involvement or knowledge of the complaint and who do not have a vested interest in the outcomes of the proceedings.
-If there are fewer than three governors from the school available, the clerk will source any additional, independent governors from another local school or their partnership.
-An entirely independent panel will be convened if the complaint is against one or more members of the governing board.
+Panel members - the complaints panel will consist of three Governors with no prior knowledge of the complaint and who do not have a vested interest in the outcomes.
+If there are fewer than three Governors available, the Clerk will source suitably skilled Governors or associate members from another Governing Board.
+In certain circumstances, a panel may be convened made entirely of Governors from other schools, for example if the complaint is against one or more members of the Governing Board, or if there are not enough impartial Governors from the school.